mikependon/RepoDB/README.md

 ## Contributions

-We would like to make RepoDb the mainstream hybrid-ORM library for .NET.
-So please help us build and realize the solution.
+We would like to make RepoDb the mainstream hybrid-ORM library for .NET technology.
+Please help us build and realize the solution.

-To contribute, please open the [issues](https://github.com/mikependon/RepoDb/issues) tab and filter the list of items with [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) label.
+To contribute, please find a [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) item and issue a PR.
 Otherwise, please create a [new issue](https://github.com/mikependon/RepoDb/issues/new) for us to look-at and discuss.

 Your biggest contribution is to utilize and share this solution to other developers.